-Furthermore, even less consideration has been given to nonlinear models with \textit{both} the RHS and LHS measurement error.
-Rare exceptions include \citet{Lewbel96} that studies parametric Engel curves with measurement error on both sides of the equation and \citet{DeNadaiLewbel16} that extends \citet{Schennach07} to allow for both the RHS and LHS measurement error in nonparametric models.
+Notable advances in measurement error problems have also been made for nonlinear models, particularly for the case of the right-hand side (RHS) mismeasured variable (e.g., \citet{hsiao-1989,li-2000,li-2002,hausman-newey-ichimura-powell-1991,hausman-newey-powell-1995,Schennach04,Schennach08}).
+Dealing with the left-hand side (LHS) measurement error in a nonlinear context has received much less attention.
+This is unfortunate since what we know about the linear setting with either RHS or LHS measurement error does not generally carry over to nonlinear models (some examples include \citet{Hausmanetal98,Cosslett04,Abrevayaetal99,Cavanaghetal98}).
+Furthermore, even less consideration has been given to nonlinear models with \textit{both} RHS and LHS measurement error.
+Rare exceptions include \citet{Lewbel96} that studies parametric Engel curves with measurement error on both sides of the equation and \citet{DeNadaiLewbel16} that extends \citet{Schennach07} to allow for both RHS and LHS measurement error in nonparametric models.

 Within the measurement error literature, the current paper is most closely related to work on quantile regression with measurement error.
-The econometric literature for estimating quantile regressions with the RHS measurement error includes \citet{Schennach08,wei-carroll-2009,chesher-2017,firpo-galvao-song-2017}.
+The econometric literature for estimating quantile regressions with RHS measurement error includes \citet{Schennach08,wei-carroll-2009,chesher-2017,firpo-galvao-song-2017}.
 Our approach, however, is more closely related to quantile regression with LHS measurement error. \citet{hausman-liu-luo-palmer-2021} show that the parameters of a linear quantile regression model are identified when there is measurement error in the outcome variable without imposing distributional assumptions on the measurement error or requiring instruments or repeated observations.
-Our approach builds on this one as we use their identification arguments in our first step to show that the reduced forms for the outcome and the treatment are identified.
+Our approach builds on this as we use their identification arguments in our first step to show that the marginal distributions of the outcome and the treatment are identified.
 On the other hand, our estimators of the conditional quantiles are different from those proposed in \citet{hausman-liu-luo-palmer-2021}; we propose an EM-type algorithm while their estimators are based on maximum likelihood.